Do you know what to do when you find out you’re pregnant? Those two little words have changed my life completely, four times now, in fact.

 There are so many clever ways you could do this!

-Think about how you want to tell the siblings, your family and friends.
+Think about how you want to share the news.

 If you have another child/children, this will be such a memorable moment for them.